 Finally, the CYS agency would have to provide the practitioner with the "final status of a child abuse report following an investigation, whether it is indicated, founded or unfounded."

-NEXT STEPS for Senate Bill 27: The bill was the subject of a public hearing before the PA House Children and Youth Committee on April 29, 2014.
+NEXT STEPS for Senate Bill 27: The bill remains pending before the PA House Children and Youth and is expected to be amended before it advances to the full House.

 MULTIDISCIPLINARY INVESTIGATIVE TEAMS